j4w8n/supakit/README.md

 This client will now be available in either `data` or `$page.data` in your downstream load functions and pages.

-Pass in an object of [Supabase Client Options](https://supabase.com/docs/reference/javascript/initializing) as the third parameter to `createSupabaseLoadClient`.
+Pass in an object of [Supabase Client Options](https://supabase.com/docs/reference/javascript/initializing) as the fourth parameter to `createSupabaseLoadClient`.
 Any options you pass in here, you'll want to setup for the [server client](#server-side-client-and-options) as well.

 Since Supakit only allows certain auth options, we've included them below.
 Type defaults are shown as the last option.